EdgardoArriagada/vaquero-shoot.nvim/README.md

 What is vaquero-shoot?

-`vaquero-shoot` is a shortcut for quick inline selection of item surrounded with some character(s) like strings, arrays, objects etc.
+`vaquero-shoot` is a plugin that exposes some functions that helps you build mappings for quick inline selection of item surrounded with some character(s) like strings, arrays, objects etc.

 You can quickly choose from any of these characters <br />
 ![complete-enclosing](./images/complete-enclosing.gif)